-Graphs on the other hand mainly focus on raw data and depict the trend overtime-related to such data.
-A Graph is basically two dimensional and shows the relationship between the data through a line, curve etc using the horizontal line along the bottom (called X-axis) and vertical line up the side (called Y-axis).
-As per the Advanced English Dictionary “A Graph is a mathematical diagram that shows the relationship between two or more set of numbers or measurements”.
+Graphs mainly focus on raw data and depict the trend overtime-related to such data.
+A Graph is basically two dimensional and shows the relationship between the data through a line, curve, etc using the horizontal line along the bottom (called X-axis) and vertical line up the side (called Y-axis).
+As per the Advanced English Dictionary “A Graph is a mathematical diagram that shows the relationship between two or more sets of numbers or measurements”.
 A Graph allows the user to get an easy representation of the values in the data through a visual representation.
 An example of a Basic graph is shown below:

-The above Graph is a Basic Graph which allows the User to get a visual representation that the data plotted on its Y- axes are on an increasing trend which is shown in years on X-axes.
-There are two types of graphs – Bar Graphs and Line Graphs
+The above Graph is a Basic Graph that allows the user to get a visual representation that the data plotted on its Y- axes are on an increasing trend which is shown in years on X-axes.
+There are two types of graphs – Bar Graphs and Line Graphs.

 What is a Chart?

 A Chart is a type of representation of large sets of data which makes the user understands the same in a better manner and by using the same helps in the prediction of existing data and forecast future data based on the present data pattern.
-A Chart can take the form of a diagram or a picture or a graph.
-Dataset can be transformed into a meaningful display of information using Charts.
+A chart can take the form of a diagram or a picture or a graph.
+Datasets can be transformed into a meaningful display of information using charts.

 The above Chart is a simple Column Chart depicting the sales of Ice cream products by a company on different days of the week.
 By just a glance of the same, the User can identify the highest and lowest sales day of the week.